 Ari Horesh's profile picture on EnterMedSchool

 If you’re considering studying medicine in Italy in English, you’ll need to take the International Medical Admission Test (IMAT).
 This exam is the entrance exam for Italian public medical schools, and it’s the only way to be admitted to the program.
 The exam was composed until 2022 by a British company called Cambridge Assessment, and it’s administered in English.
-There will be a new organization writing the IMAT exam starting from 2023, but the syllabus and the date of the exam aren’t expected to change.
+From 2023, the Italian ministry of education is running the exam, but the exam is fairly similar to what it used to be.

 At this point, you may feel overwhelmed or unsure where to start.
 But don’t worry!
 Our website provides plenty of free study materials to help you prepare for the IMAT.
 Our community of supportive and knowledgeable individuals is always available to answer any questions and provide guidance and encouragement along the way.

 So, let’s dive into the details of the IMAT.
 The exam comprises four sections: logical reasoning and general knowledge, biology, chemistry, and physics and math.
-Each section is composed of multiple-choice questions, and the exam lasts for 100 minutes, or 130 minutes if you are eligible to get time extension.
+Each section comprises multiple-choice questions, and the exam lasts for 100 minutes, or 130 minutes if you are eligible for a time extension.

 IMAT Exam Structure